 SYNCRA City Video

 The following video begins in SYNCRA Station.
 What you won’t see in the video are scenes of the subway train whizzing by.
-For that, and many of the other cool effects, you’ll have to visit the attraction yourself.
+For that, and many of the other cool effects, you needed to visit the attraction yourself.
 In this video, however, you will see someone walking through Pulse Alley, admiring the inside of a mirror sculpture in Particle Park, and checking out the dance station where body movements appear as particles of light on a screen.

 Also in this video you’ll see a guy (and his many reflections) walking through the Mirror District before checking out a display in the Frequency Bar.
 The video finishes with a look inside The Arena (which is arguably the trippiest neighbourhood of them all).